ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ie.md

 |Neither of the contacts respond to the validation requests.|The transfer progresses to the second validation stage after a five-day period.|
 |A refusal is received (from either contact).|The transfer process is cancelled as soon as a refusal is received by either one of the contacts.|

 If a transfer is cancelled, please ensure that the various parties are in agreement with this, and that their email addresses are up-to-date.
-The transfer process can be restarted at a later stage from the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} in the `Domains`{.action} section, then `Ongoing operations`{.action}.
+The transfer process can be restarted at a later stage from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} in the `Domains`{.action} section, then `Ongoing operations`{.action}.

 ### Step 5: The second transfer validation step.